 MEET AND EAT AT LEE’S GARDEN

 When I was a kid, my second home was our restaurant, Lee’s Garden.
-My father opened it in 1952 and operated it for about 20 years until he retired in the early 1970s.
+My father opened it in 1951 and operated it for about 20 years until he retired in the early 1970s.
 I started working there on Sundays when I was in elementary school and it became my summer job during high school.
 The restaurant is the inspiration for many of my stories.
 It’s where I heard my father and the Greek and Jewish customers tell stories about immigrating to Canada.
 These stories were little gems as my parents didn’t talk much about their past, so I sat there quietly, listening as they talked and laughed about the people they knew, the jobs they had and the discrimination they faced.
-I only gleaned little details here and there and could never connect the whole story until recently, when a friend’s chance remark made me realize that the restaurant was more than just a way for my parents to make a living.
+I only gleaned little details here and there and could never connect the whole story until a friend’s chance remark made me realize that the restaurant was more than just a way for my parents to make a living.